Sharonayodele/top_uk_youtubers_2024/README.md

 1. **Most Profitable youtubers:** The youtubers with the most potential for profits are influencers, celebrities and musical channels.
-2.**Least Profitable youtubers:** The youtubers the least potential for profits/loss are News channels and Foootball channels.
+2. **Least Profitable youtubers:** The youtubers the least potential for profits/loss are News channels and Foootball channels.
-3. **NoCopyrightSOunds, Dan Rhodes, and DanTDM** are the channels with the most subscribers in the UK
+3. **NoCopyrightSounds, Dan Rhodes, and DanTDM** are the channels with the most subscribers in the UK
 4. **GRM Daily, Man City, and Yogscast** are the channels with the most videos uploaded
 5. **DanTDM, Dan Rhodes and Mister Max** are the channels with the most views
-6. Entertainment and music channels are useful for broader reach, as the channels posting consistently on their platforms generatE the most engagement.
+6. **Entertainment and music channels** are useful for broader reach, as the channels posting consistently on their platforms generate the most engagement.